Welcome to my Samba Notebook.

 Recommendations for your Samba deplyoment.

-1. Use KVM virtual machines at least for your Domain Controllers.
+- Use Proxmox containers and VMs at least for your Domain Controllers.

-2. Use two physical machines away from each other if possible.
+- Use two physical machines away from each other if possible for resiliency.

 First things first: Preparing your Debian server for Samba